ergon/airlock-helm-charts/.github/pull_request_template.md

 ## Checklist:
 - [ ] The code has been reviewed (self-review, ...).
+- [ ] Unit tests have been implemented.
 - [ ] The parts of the code which are hard to understand are commented.
 - [ ] The corresponding documentation has been updated.
 - [ ] The changes do not cause warnings.